DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

-Sex addiction is a fully treatable disorder of the brain, and must not be confused with moral deficiency or failure.
-Sexual behaviour disorders, such as acting out compulsive sex, compulsive pornography viewing, and love addiction are not gender-specific, but can occur in men and women of any cultural and socio-economic background.
+Sexual addiction is a fully treatable brain disorder of mistaken sexual desire and arousal, and must not be confused with moral deficiency or failure.
+Sexual addiction does not discriminate, and can affect men and women of any cultural and socio-economic background.

 SEXUAL ADDICTION DISORDER CAN BE STOPPED